Thrall

 "My aunt loved gadgets and was in the thrall of late-night infomercials."

-"YouTubers have thrall over my prankster brother, always giving him a new idea for mayhem in our house."
+"YouTubers have thrall over my prankster brother, always giving him new ideas for mayhem in our house."

 About Thrall